wascc/wascc-dev-site/content/home/demo.md

  css_class = ""
 +++

-Check out the following demonstrations to see **waSCA** in action and see what people are building on top of the waSCA framework:
+Check out the following demonstrations to see **waSCC** in action and see what people are building on top of the waSCC framework:

 - [**Stack Trader**](https://github.com/wascc/stack-trader) - a real-time, online multiplayer space simulation where players mine asteroids for sellable resources, built using a back-end game engine running **waSCC** services.